-Working in the Economic Botany Collection at Kew Gardens, I was shown a collection of objects made from ‘lace-bark’, a fascinating material obtained from the inner bark of a tree native to the limestone forests of Central Jamaica.
-Lace-bark resembles a fine gauze and on further reading I learned of its complex history: It was written about in some of the earliest writings about Jamaica, such as in Hans Sloane’s A Voyage to Jamaica and subsequent accounts until the early 20th Century.
+Working in the Economic Botany Collection at Kew Gardens, I was shown a collection of objects made from lace-bark (Lagetto lagetta), a material resembling a fine gauze, obtained from the inner bark of a tree native to the limestone forests of Central Jamaica.
+On further reading I learned of its complex history: It was written about in some of the earliest writings about Jamaica, such as in Hans Sloane’s A Voyage to Jamaica and subsequent accounts until the early 20th Century.
 The items at Kew are mostly Victorian era souvenirs – slippers, fans and bonnets – however, I learned that the material once had great domestic significance domestically.
-Following in the path of other researchers who shared information with me, including Mark Nesbitt, Emily Brennan, and Nicola Dillon, I travelled to Jamaica in the hope of uncovering more of the tree’s history, and meeting the descendants of the last producers.
+Following in the path of other researchers, I travelled to Jamaica to meet the descendants of the last producers.

 This residency was awarded by the Royal Drawing School, and funded by their supporters Theresa and Andrew Roberts.